- 1 Windjammer Landing Villa Beach Resort, St. Lucia

 Breezes Resort & Spa, Nassau, Bahamas

-Right on Nassau's Cable Beach, Breezes Resort & Spa makes for a far more affordable stay than the new (and admittedly sexy) Baha Mar resort next door.
+Right on Nassau’s Cable Beach, Breezes Resort & Spa makes for a far more affordable stay than flashy Baha Mar next door.
 Guest rooms are right on the sand and the all-inclusive rate applies to all five on-site restaurants as well as non-motorized water sports.
 (Heading out to explore the water with a paddle boat or kayak is a must during your stay.)
 The extra daily fee for renting one of the resort’s palapa-style beach cabanas is a bit of a bummer, but with the money you save staying here, you can probably afford some extra splurges.